polywrap/documentation/docs/uniswapv2/uniswapv2-web3api-intro.md

 });
 ```

-Take a look at more sophisticated tooling, such as our , in our [Create a JS dApp](/developers/create-js-dapp) guide.
+Take a look at more sophisticated tooling, such as our `useWeb3ApiQuery` hook, in our [Create a JS dApp](/developers/create-js-dapp) guide.